Yazd

 Background

-Yazd is a central Iranian city and UNESCO World Heritage Site, renowned for its ancient Zoroastrian heritage, wind-tower architecture, and textile industry.
-Located in Yazd Province on the edge of the Dasht-e Kavir desert, it lies roughly 270 km south-east of Isfahan and 540 km south of Tehran, placing it well within central Iran's strategic interior.
+Yazd is a central Iranian city and UNESCO World Heritage Site (inscribed 2017), renowned for its ancient Zoroastrian heritage, wind-tower architecture, and textile industry.
+Located in Yazd Province on the edge of the Dasht-e Kavir desert, it sits roughly 270 km south-east of Isfahan and 540 km south of Tehran, placing it in Iran's strategic interior.

-Yazd came under direct Israeli attack on the night of 19-20 March 2026, when the IAF struck Yazd airport and fuel depots as part of a wave targeting more than 200 sites across western and central Iran, including ballistic missile storage and air defence systems.
+Yazd came under direct Israeli attack on the night of 19-20 March 2026, when the IAF struck Yazd airport and fuel depots as part of a wave targeting more than 200 sites across western and central Iran.
 As the strikes intensified, Yazd became entwined with Iran's nuclear brinkmanship: a bill to withdraw Iran from the Non-Proliferation Treaty was filed as priority legislation in the Islamic Consultative Assembly, with the city's MP Malek Shariati named as its lead sponsor.